The 25 Best Vegan Places in Paris: Restaurants, Bakeries, & Cafés

 Whether you’re in the mood for a small piece of carrot cake and a coffee or a full, hearty meal – this is one of the most local vegan places you could pick in Paris, as it’s far away from touristic attractions.

-vegan carrot cake
+carrot cake with iced latte

 Carrot cake at Le Bols de Antoine; April 2025